alvwashere/alv_repairtable/README.md

 <h1 align='center'> Have a suggestion?.</h1>

 <p align='center'>
-  Whether it be as simple as adding a new language to the locales or updating an actual feature within the script, we appreciate all feedback and try to accomodate to all server owners' needs.
+  Whether it be as simple as adding a new language to the locales or updating an actual feature within the script, we appreciate all feedback and try to accomodate to all server owners' needs. <br>
   Therefore, if you have a suggestion please join the Discord linked below at the bottom of this README file and leave your comment in the suggestions channel.
 </p>